bonimy/MushROMs/doc/SMB1 Level Format.md

 ## Introduction and Terminology

 Super Mario Bros.
 1 was released for the Nintendo Entertainment System (NES) in Japan and North America in the year 1985, and in Europe and Australia two years later.
 Super Mario All-Stars was a compilation game featuring the four NES Super Mario Bros.
 Titles (1, 2 (Japan), 2 (USA), and 3) released in 1993 for the Super NES (SNES).

-There are eight worlds, and each world has four levels.
+In SMB1, there are eight worlds, and each world has four levels.
 A screen of the first level of SMAS SMB1 (referred to simply as SMB1 from now on), known as W1-1 (world 1, level 1), is shown below

 ###### Figure 1: W1-1 main area